drshahizan/software-engineering/materials/module4/wannursofea/readme.md

 ### 9. Integration with other systems
 The system should be able to integrate with other academic systems, such as student information systems and learning management systems.

-In the context of an academic course registration system, the requirements engineering process should focus on ensuring that the system provides an intuitive and efficient user interface for students and faculty members to browse and register for courses, as well as for administrators to manage course scheduling and student records.
+In the context of an academic advisor system, the requirements engineering process should focus on ensuring that the system provides an intuitive and efficient user interface for students and faculty members to provides a comprehensive solution for academic advising and support.
 The system should also be designed to handle large volumes of data and be scalable to accommodate future growth in the university's student population.

 ## Stakeholders
 Stakeholders in an academic course registration system can be broadly categorized into three groups: